 Master of Arts in Applied Psychology: Applied Behavior Analysis (ABA)

-Applied behavior analysts use their special training to produce meaningful and socially significant changes in behavior in community, home, educational and work settings.
+Applied behavior analysts use their evidence based assessment and interventions to produce meaningful and socially significant changes in behavior in community, home, educational and work settings.

 Register for this event

 Have questions or want to schedule a visit to our campus?
 Call: 800-257-9026 or 609-896-5036 Fax: 609-895-5680 Email: email@example.com

 Students in Rider’s Applied Behavior Analysis (ABA) graduate program learn how to apply behavioral principles to solve performance problems, build new behaviors and strengthen existing appropriate behaviors.
 Students will gain a compassionate understanding of individual differences and the skills needed to develop strategies that will impact behavior and learning.
 Through a combination of coursework and supervised practical experiences, students completing this program will earn a master’s degree in Applied Psychology and meet the Behavior Analysis Certification Board (BACB) requirements for taking the exam to become Board Certified Behavior Analysts.

 Rider’s convenient location between Philadelphia and New York City, offers rich opportunities for internship placements and employment as an applied behavior analyst in education, business, and non-profit organizations.

 Rider’s program is working with the Behavior Analyst Certification Board® to meet the course requirements necessary to sit for the national Board Certified Behavior Analyst® (BCBA) examination.
 This important credential will increase your marketability as a practitioner.

 Required ABA Core (30 credit hours)

 Interventions for Individuals with Developmental Disabilities

 Interventions for Individuals with Autism Spectrum Disorders